Losant/styled-transform-proxy/README.md

 # styled-transform-proxy

-A helper function for extending styled-components via a custom transform function.
-The helper function is curried and takes two arguments - the transform function and the original `styled` function from `styled-components`.
+A wrapper function for extending styled-components via a custom transform function.
+The wrapper function is curried and takes two arguments - the transform function and the original `styled` function from `styled-components`.
 The transform receives the original strings & interpolations and is expected to return an array containing the strings and interpolations with any transformations applied.